 Eventually, a Japanese film crew made its way to the restaurant, where they filmed a Japanese tourist feasting on a plate of matsutake.

 “I feel like a king, being able to munch on a whole matsutake mushroom like this,” he said.
 “In my country, we only get to eat very, very thin slices.
 It’s very rare and very expensive in Japan.”

 But the film crew was not the first sign of interest from the Japanese.
 Years before, a Japanese researcher had happened upon an online review of the restaurant, and travelled to Laos to learn more about the origins of the mushroom, already well-known for its medicinal qualities.
 He travelled with Manola to Xiengkuang and took some soil samples home to Japan, where he determined that these were the exact same species as the ones grown in Japan.

 Today, matsutake are known to grow in China, Japan, Korea, Laos, Canada, Finland, Sweden and the United States.
 In Laos, a steady stream of Chinese and Vietnamese traders travel to Xiengkuang to buy up the sought-after and readily-available mushrooms.

 Down in the capital, the mushroom is still widely popular, especially when served infused in traditional Lao whiskey.
-Kualao is famous for its own version of bottled matsutake whiskey, and was among the first restaurants to promote the mushrooms for their rarity and medicinal qualities.
-Many wealthy diners will order it to impress their guests, especially senior business and state official.
+Kualao is famous for its own version of bottled matsutake whiskey and was among the first restaurants to promote the mushrooms for their rarity and medicinal qualities.
+Many wealthy diners will order it to impress their guests, especially senior business and state officials.